bhk/build/example.md

 ```

-This shows us the computed value, the definition, which is attached to a
+Here we see the computed value and its definition, which is attached to a
-base class called `_Compile`, and the classes from which this instance
+base class called `_Compile`.
+We can also see the classes from which this
-inherits properties, in order of precedence.
+instance inherits properties, in order of precedence, so we can consider

-Within a Minion property definition, `{NAME}` is a syntax for property
-expansion.
-When a property definition is evaluated, `{NAME}` is replaced
+which classes to which we might attach new property definitions.

-with the value of the property `NAME`.
-The `@` and `<` properties mimic the
+The `@` and `<` properties mimic the `$@` and `$<` variables available in
-`$@` and `$<` variables available in Make recipes, and there is also a `^`
-property analogous to `$^`.
-We can see that the `_Compile.command`
+Make recipes, and there is also a `^` property analogous to `$^`.
+We can
-definition concerns itself with specifying the input files, output files,
+see that the `_Compile.command` definition concerns itself with specifying
-and implied dependencies.
-It refers to a property named `flags` for
+the input files, output files, and implied dependencies.
+It refers to a
-command-line options that address other concerns.
+property named `flags` for command-line options that address other concerns.

-Our previous two examples, above, provided overriding definitions for
+We can now see how the earlier command that set `CC(hello.c).flags=-Os`
-`flags`.
-Setting `CC(hello.c).flags=-Os` defined an instance-specific
-property, so it only affected the command line for one object file.
-Setting
+defined an instance-specific property, so it only affected the command line
+for one object file, and the command that set `CC.flags` provided a
-`CC.flags` provided a definition inherited by all `CC` instances (unless
+definition inherited by both `CC` instances.
-they have their own instance-specific definitions).

 ### User Classes